djdt/spcal/docs/source/results.rst

 The fraction of total particles that contain the selected element is shown as a percent.

 The *No. Concentration* is avaiable when the instrument :term:`uptake` is provided in the **Options Tab**.
-The mass *Concentration* is available when the data can be calibrated into masses, see :doc:`Calibration <calibration>`.
+The mass *Concentration* is available when the data can be calibrated into masses, see :ref:`Calibration`.

 *Ionic Background* shows the mean signal of non-detection areas (the gaps between particle signals) and can be calculated when the :term:`ionic response` is provided for an element.